 The best way to tell for sure if you’re scheduled to be on a plane with Emirates’ new first class is to look at the seatmap.
 If the seatmap shows eight seats in first class (two rows in a 1-2-1 configuration) then you’re scheduled to be on a 777 with the old first class.

 Meanwhile if the seatmap shows six seats in first class (two rows in a 1-1-1 configuration) then you’re scheduled to be on a 777 with the new first class.

-Let me once again emphasize that aircraft assignments are subject to change, especially if you’re still a long time for departure.
+Let me once again emphasize that aircraft assignments are subject to change, especially if you’re still a long time from departure.

 Which routes feature Emirates’ new first class?

 Emirates is constantly adjusting its schedule at the moment in light of current travel restrictions, so I’m not going to fully list the exact dates, flight numbers, and routes that 777s with new first class are scheduled for, since that information will already be outdated within a few days.

 That being said, most regularly Emirates flies 777s with the new first class between Dubai and the following destinations:

 - Brussels (BRU)

 - Geneva (GVA)